Oyster Shell Recycling for the future

 Coastal Caterers works with the South Carolina Department of Natural Resources to recycle oyster shells from our oyster roasts.
 The shells can then be planted back into the salt marsh.
 A single oyster can filter 8 to 10 gallons of water a day.
 Also, recycling oysters shells helps to provide a habitat for new oysters to grow.
 Oyster reefs created by replanting oyster shells help to prevent erosion and create new habits for small fish and crabs, which provides foraging opportunities for larger game fish.

-The oyster reef restoration program is important in ensuring future oyster growth, provide clean water, create habitat for marine life, and help prevent erosion too.
-We are happy to be a part of these efforts and look forward to many years of roasting oysters, recycling oyster shells and working with the SCDNR’s SCORE program for the future!
+The oyster reef restoration program is important in ensuring future oyster growth, providing clean water, creating habitat for marine life, and helping prevent erosion too.
+We are happy to be a part of these efforts and look forward to many years of roasting oysters, recycling oyster shells, and working with the SCDNR’s SCORE program for the future!

 Oyster Shell Recycling Locations